ttran247/ToDoList/README.md

 Event handlers can be written in a variety of ways.

-What is most important to understand about them is how to bind them properly to the component instance.
+What is most important to understand is how to bind them properly to the component instance.
 You may see a few different ways.

 ```jsx